exercism/ruby/README.md

 as private methods in your derived class.
 See below for more information about [the intention of workload](#workload-philosophy)

 If you really must add additional logic to the view template, you can use a custom template.
-Copy `lib/generator/test_template.erb` to your exercise directory, name it `exercise.tt`, and customize.
+Copy `lib/generator/test_template.erb` to the `.meta` directory under your exercise directory and customize.
+You may need to create `.meta` if you have not yet run `bin/generate` on your problem.

 You will not need to touch the top-level script, `bin/generate`.